Schutzmannschaft-Brigade Siegling

 Schutzmannschaft-Brigade Siegling (also Schutzmänner-Brigade Siegling; lit.
-'Siegling's Auxiliary Police Brigade') was a Belarusian Auxiliary Police brigade formed by Nazi Germany in July 1944 in East Prussia, from six auxiliary police battalions (60th and 64th Belarusian and the 57th, 61st, 62nd and 63rd Ukrainian) following the Soviet Operation Bagration.
+'Siegling's Auxiliary Police Brigade') was a Belarusian Auxiliary Police brigade formed by Nazi Germany in July 1944 in East Prussia, from six auxiliary police battalions (60th and 64th Belarusian and the 57th, 61st, 62nd and 63rd Ukrainian) following Operation Bagration.

 Background

 Most members of the Schutzmannschaft-Brigade Siegling originated from the pro-Nazi Belarusian Home Defence (BKA).
 The total number of soldiers evacuated by the Nazis to East Prussia from across Belarus during the Soviet advance might have reached 10,000.
 They regrouped northeast of Warsaw in German-occupied Poland, under the command of SS-Obersturmbannführer Hans Siegling who was also the SS and police leader of Generalbezirk Weissruthenien.
 The new Brigade consisted of four rifle regiments as well as artillery and cavalry units.
 It was renamed by Himmler in August 1944, as the 30th Waffen Grenadier Division of the SS.

 It consisted of men from the German-occupied territories of the Soviet Union, mainly from Belarus, including whole local military headquarters (Kommandantura) of Belarusian Home Defence and members of Andrey Vlasov's Russian Liberation Army, but also units of the German Sicherheitspolizei (SiPo), Sicherheitsdienst (SD), and Ordnungsdienst from the area.

 By November 1944, the battalion whose formation started in August originally – as the Schuma Brigade Siegling – was transported to France as the 30th Waffen Grenadier Division of the SS (2nd Russian).
 While in France, the brigade remained under the leadership of Hans Siegling.
 By 10 February 1945 the formation was nearly wiped out by mass Belarusian desertion and by the Allies.
 Only one regiment was left.
 Some reinforcements came from other formations, but not enough.
 The battalion was renamed again as the 30th SS Grenadier Division (1st White Ruthenian) or Weißruthenische Nr.
 1 (in German), but in April 1945, it was entirely disbanded.